 For example, if you play closer to the neck of the bass, you’ll find that the note is warmer and rounder, whereas if you play nearby the bridge, you’ll get a thinner and more articulate tone.

 It’s also worth mentioning that playing in different areas will affect how the string feels and plays – people tend to be able to play faster passages near the bridge because the string has more tension and resistance and won’t move around as much.
-But if you’re in no rush, most people spend their time anchored towards the middle.
+But if you’re in no rush, most people spend their time anchored toward the middle.

 Nonetheless, every spot has its purpose, and you can make use of them if you get familiar with their tone and feel.